-No member shall launch a free flight model aircraft if a full-scale human carrying aircraft is in the immediate vicinity of the launch site.
+- 1. No member shall launch a free flight model aircraft if a full-scale human carrying aircraft is in the immediate vicinity of the launch site. - a.
+There are no aerodromes within 3 nm of this site. - b.
 Prior to launching/releasing any model, the modeler or their spotter shall scan the sky in a full 360 degrees for any approaching full-scale aircraft.
-The flight shall not occur until all involved are satisfied there is a safe launch window.
+The flight shall not occur until all involved are satisfied that there is a safe launch window. - 2.
+No free flying model aircraft operations will occur below the site's mandated weather minimum.
+Members may determine the weather themselves with direct observation or use any other source: - a.
+If cloud is present below 1000' above the model flying area (above max free flight expected altitude) - b. a horizontal visibility requirement of less than 3sm around the modeling area, and - c. if there are other obscuring conditions (fog, smoke, haze etc.) which could make spotting fullscale aircraft or bystanders difficult.

+Public safety

 - 1. All members shall ensure that the launching area is clear of all obstructions and persons except for mechanics and/or officials. - 2.
-MAAC "spotters" are mandatory at this site.
-The following are site procedures for ensuring bystander safety: - a.
+MAAC "spotters" are optional at this site.
+The following are site procedures for ensuring by-stander safety: - a.
 When any member or other person spots a by-stander approaching the launch or recovery area that might present a safety concern, they are to yell out "BY-STANDER" in a loud voice. - b.
-ALL members must immediately stop any launch preparations and disarm the power/launch system.
+ALL members must immediately stop any launch preparations and disarm the power/launch system. - c.

-c.
 If a model has already been launched, the spotter or modeler should endeavor to warn the bystander to remain clear of the launch/recovery area and outside the safety buffer distance.
-Yelling in a firm loud voice "STOP - stay back" and waving your arm(s) is suggested.
+Yelling in a firm loud voice "STOP stay back" and waving your arm(s) is suggested.